 Particular care should be taken in relation to the creation of notes or memoranda of interviews conducted as part of an internal investigation.
 The interview scenario is clearly not one to which legal advice privilege will apply, therefore a company may be forced to rely on litigation privilege in relation to these documents.
 In order to maximise the chances that privilege will apply, the company's lawyers (internal and external) should be present at the interviews.
 Even if the notes of an interview are covered by litigation privilege, it is not possible to bind the interviewee from disclosing the questions asked of them and the answers they gave.
-There is no solution to this problem within the rules of privilege, but it is good practice for the lawyers to advise the interviewee that: (1) they represent the company and not them; (2) in their view the interview is covered by litigation privilege; (3) the privilege belongs to the company and it could choose to waive it in the future; and (4) the matters discussed are to be kept confidential.5 While the interviewee is under no general legal duty to respect this confidentiality, the fact that they will normally be cooperating in the interview process as a result of their employment obligations will probably mean that they do so.
+There is no solution to this problem within the rules of privilege, but it is good practice for the lawyers to advise the interviewee that:

+- they represent the company and not them; - in their view the interview is covered by litigation privilege; - the privilege belongs to the company and it could choose to waive it in the future; and - the matters discussed are to be kept confidential.8

+While the interviewee is under no general legal duty to respect this confidentiality, the fact that they will normally be cooperating in the interview process as a result of their employment obligations will probably mean that they do so.

-It should be noted that the SFO has, over the past year, repeatedly and publicly criticised the tendency for companies to claim privilege over the accounts of witnesses, making clear in relation to deferred prosecution agreements (DPAs) that it views the 'free supply of relevant information', including 'the account of any witnesses spoken to by those conducting the enquiry' to be 'the hallmark of cooperation'.6 Although the issue has yet to be litigated, this clear statement of intent suggests that companies seeking to engage with the SFO may increasingly be asked to disclose communications previously accepted as privileged.
+It should be noted that the SFO has repeatedly and publicly criticised the tendency for companies to claim privilege over the accounts of witnesses, making clear in relation to DPAs that it views the 'free supply of relevant information', including 'the account of any witnesses spoken to by those conducting the enquiry' to be 'the hallmark of cooperation'.
+This approach is also codified in the DPA Code of Practice, which states that the SFO will take into account whether a company has disclosed relevant witness accounts as a public interest factor tending against a prosecution.
+Although the issue has yet to be settled by the courts, it is clear that companies seeking to engage with the SFO are increasingly likely to be asked to disclose communications previously accepted as privileged.